On Being Expelled from Peterson Academy – Part 2

 Some students were pretty open about their disapproval of the management’s decisions directly on the Peterson Academy platform.

-That night, one friend featured us in his unofficial “school newspaper” that night with this ironic tribute:
+The night everything went down, one friend featured us in his unofficial “school newspaper” with this ironic tribute:

 8 January 2025 NoRegret Gazette and Another Student’s Response of Disbelief